 Why it matters: Modernization reduces risk of avionics obsolescence, enabling faster, more affordable and easier capability upgrades to meet evolving mission needs for decades to come.

-The bottom line: Per Bob Owenby, C-17 Program Senior Director, “The C‑17A has been the backbone of global air mobility for over three decades,” said Travis Williams, Vice President of United States Air Force Mobility & Training Services, Boeing.
-“With the U.S. Air Force requirement to keep the C-17A viable through 2075, we already have a clear and achievable roadmap to support their needs, and the needs of our international partners around the globe.
-By resolving avionics obsolescence and introducing MOSA, we’re preserving a proven, highly dependable, heavy airlifter and keeping it at the forefront of performance and efficiency for decades to come.”
+The bottom line: “The C‑17A has been the backbone of global air mobility for over three decades,” said Travis Williams, vice president of United States Air Force Mobility & Training Services, Boeing.
+“With the U.S. Air Force requirement to keep the C-17A viable through 2075, we already have a clear and achievable road map to support their needs and the needs of our international partners around the globe.
+By resolving avionics obsolescence and introducing MOSA, we’re preserving a proven, highly dependable heavy airlifter and keeping it at the forefront of performance and efficiency for decades to come.”

 Fast facts: